smuneshwar00/educommerce/README.md

-2. Installed Tailwind to support it with following commands: npx tailwindcss init -> creates tailwind config and installs tailwind. npm install tailwindcss -> in case npx command fails to update this dependency.
+2. Installed Tailwind to support it with following commands: npx tailwindcss init -> creates tailwind config and installs tailwind. npm install tailwindcss -> in case npx command fails to update this dependency. added tailwind decorators in styles.css
+3. re-ran the project and header component UI loads now.